 -Valentine National Wildlife Refuge, just a few miles south of the NSP Observing Field offers hunting, fishing, and bird watching amidst native sandhills prairie.

--Fort Niobrara Wildlife Refuge, five miles east of Valentine, features a drive-through exhibition pasture to view elk, buffalo, longhorn cattle, deer, fake watches and prairie dogs.
+-Fort Niobrara Wildlife Refuge, five miles east of Valentine, features a drive-through exhibition pasture to view elk, buffalo, longhorn cattle, deer and prairie dogs.
 A visitor center and Fort Falls waterfall complete the attraction.